 I’m happy to see that not everyone believes everything they see on Twitter and Facebook or on partisan sites like Breitbart or Infowars.

 For example, The New York Times is highly trusted by liberals but not so much by conservatives.
 These mixed results knocked it out of either Top-10 list.
-It’s near the middle of the list.
+It ended up near the middle of the list.

 You can see the full report here.
 It’s worth checking out to see how lots of other sources stack up.

-What does this survey mean for white paper writers?
+What does this mean for white paper writers?

-Tip 1: Use British sources for global trends
+Tip 1: For global trends, use British sources

-You may have to supplement your references with American sources, but that’s okay.
+If you’re writing for an American audience, you may want to supplement these UK references with U.S. sources, but that’s okay.

 Tip 3: Don’t quote the Huffington Post

 I just finished a white paper on office design where I quoted the Huffington Post.
-Never again.
+After seeing this survey, I’ll never do that again.

 Survey 2: Edelman Global Trust Barometer